Request accessible format

 • Take the placement when it’s convenient for you!

-• Math Consultants in the Math Education Center (MEC) are available for drop-in questions.
+• Math Consultants in the Math Education Center (LKH 140) for questions on a drop-in basis.

 Instructions

-Read through the FOUR assessment options below to determine where to start.
+Read through the FOUR options below to determine which survey is best for you.

 • Click on the assessment blocks below to expand the description and learn more about each assessment.
 Each assessment has examples listed in the description to help you find the correct starting point.